First Published: 1979

 Your life is highly vivid because you take more of what you see as a given.
 You can be brought to tears and genuine laughter more easily than we can today.
 You are more like a child.

 In your community, there is the complete range of human experience.
-There are lazy people, angry people, the ambitious, the caring, the old, young, frail, strong, beautiful, ugly, and everything in between.
+There are lazy people, angry people, the ambitious, the caring, the old, young, frail, strong, beautiful, and the ugly.

-On the other hand, he does seem to adopt a far more Romantic view of the liberated individual.
+He seems to adopt an extremely Romantic view of the liberated individual.
 When you give up all forms of control, stricture, limitation; all possessions, all worries, all fear of ridicule, you reveal this quality:

 It is a life of “no ties”, “no suits”, “no anxiety”: “only the laughter and the rain.”
 It is the intense vividness and clarity of purpose which, for example, the protagonist of Ikiru experiences when he finds out he is going to die.
 And yet… how many people, either now or in the past, have ever lived like this?
 Could live like this?
 It seem to be the exact dilemma of My Dinner With Andre of the extraordinary meeting the ordinary.

 I have no idea what he made of post-1960s civilisation: how did he think we could live at a local level given current population densities?
 His relationship with modern technology was similarly difficult.
 He is probably best regarded as having a kind of secular-Amish view of technology.
-He accepts the car, the telephone, the computer, and the aeroplane.
+He accepted the car, the telephone, the computer, and the aeroplane.
 He likely would have accepted the early internet of the 90s, and possibly the dumb mobile-phone.
-Yet you can rest assured he would have opposed smartphones, the modern internet, the motorway, mass air travel, and many more of our modern innovations.
-How on earth are we meant to work out where this sweet spot is…?
+He almost certainly would have opposed soical media, the modern internet, the motorway, mass air travel, and many more of our modern innovations.
+How do we work out where this sweet spot is…?

 To some degree, then, you fear that he implicitly resigned himself to the same fate as the organisers of the Newport Folk Festival: as one subculture, theoretically the true way of living but practically no better or worse, amongst all the rest.
 The problems of collective slow living seem just that insurmountable.